storybookjs/react-native/addons/knobs/README.md

 ## Available Knobs

-These are the knobs available for you to use.
+These are the Knobs available for you to use.
 You can import these Knobs from the `@storybook/addon-knobs` module.
 Here's how to import the **text** Knob.

 ```js